-Please note that SB preparation can start very shortly before observations, so the CS and PI should check them as rapidly as possible.
-The PI can ask for Helpdesk tickets to be copied to a Col if they are likely to be unavailable at the required time.
+Please note that in general the CS and PI should check the SBs as rapidly as possible to avoid any delays.
+The PI can ask for Helpdesk tickets to be copied to a Co-I if they are likely to be unavailable at the required time.
 However, if e.g. the weather changes, there may be a delay before conditions are suitable for observations.
 The Phase II staff and CS are responsible for checking any potential issues arising (e.g. calibrator variability, target proper motion).